maneac/go-ultralight/README.md

 # Known Issues

-+ Automatic fetching of the SDK files on Linux may produce a certificate error.
++ Automatic fetching of the SDK files on non-Windows devices currently produces a X509 certificate error.
+Please install the SDK manually for these systems in the meantime.
 + Untested on MacOS

 # To Do